tjennr/template-ads/README.md

-# Template Ads - Advertisement Designer
+# Template Ads

 ## Overview
 Template Ads is a Flask-based web application providing a visual canvas editor for creating professional advertisements.
 It offers features like image uploads, text editing, template selection, and PDF export.
 The application aims to be a user-friendly tool for marketing material creation with drag-and-drop functionality and real-time editing.

+Built as a prototype in Replit.

 ## User Preferences
 Preferred communication style: Simple, everyday language.